Nutrition

 - Resveratrol

-Resveratrol is a stilbene polyphenol found in grape skins, red wine, and Japanese knotweed.
-It is studied as a putative sirtuin (SIRT1) activator and AMPK modulator, with effects on inflammation and mitochondrial function in preclinical models.
-Human trials have produced inconsistent results, and oral bioavailability is poor.
-There is currently no robust evidence that resveratrol supplementation extends human lifespan or healthspan.
+Resveratrol is a stilbene polyphenol, found in grape skins, red wine, and Japanese knotweed.
+It is studied as a possible sirtuin (SIRT1) activator and AMPK modulator, with…

 - Spermidine